apache/trafficserver/tests/README.md

 To help with easy running of the tests, there is autest.sh and bootstrap.py.

 ### autest.sh
 This file is a simple wrapper that will call the Reusable Gold Testing System (Autest) program in a python virtualenv.
 If the virtualenv is not setup, the script will try to install it on the system.
 That will set up the Autest on most systems in a Python virtual environment.
-The wrapper add some basic options to the command to point to the location of the tests.
+The wrapper adds some basic options to the command to point to the location of the tests.
 Use --help for more details on options for running Autest.

 ### bootstrap.py
 This script will try to install python35 or better on the system, and the needed python packages for running the tests.

+# Basic setup

+AuTest can be run using the script file autest.sh listed above.
+Run the file from the tests/ directory followed by --ats-bin and the bin name. (ie ~/ats/bin) This will run the wrapper for the tests.
+See documentation for more details.

 # Advanced setup

 AuTest and the relevant tools can be install manually instead of using the wrapper script.
-The advange of this is that it is often easier to debug issues with the testing system, or the tests.
+By doing this, it is often easier to debug issues with the testing system, or the tests.
 There are two ways this can be done.
-1. run the bootstrap script then source the path with a "source ./env-test/bin/activate" command.
+1. Run the bootstrap script then source the path with a "source ./env-test/bin/activate" command.
 At this point autest command should run without the wrapper script
-2. The other way is to make sure you install python 3.5 or better on your system.
+2. Make sure you install python 3.5 or better on your system.
 From there install these python packages ( ie pip install ):
   - hyper
   - git+https://bitbucket.org/autestsuite/reusable-gold-testing-system.git
   - [traffic-replay](https://bitbucket.org/autestsuite/trafficreplay/src/master/) (This will automatically install [MicroDNS](https://bitbucket.org/autestsuite/microdns/src/master/), [MicroServer](https://bitbucket.org/autestsuite/microserver/src/master/), [TrafficReplayLibrary](https://bitbucket.org/autestsuite/trafficreplaylibrary/src/master/), and dnslib as part of the dependencies.)

-# Writting tests for AuTest
+# Writing tests for AuTest
-When writting for the AuTest system please refer to the current documenation on the [online wiki](https://bitbucket.org/dragon512/reusable-gold-testing-system/wiki/Home) for general use of the system.
+When writing for the AuTest system please refer to the current [Online Documentation](https://autestsuite.bitbucket.io/) for general use of the system.

-## Documenation of AuTest extension for ATS.
+## Documentation of AuTest extension for ATS.
 Autest allows for the creation of extensions to help specialize and simplify test writing for a given application domain.
 Minus API addition the extension code will check that python 3.5 or better is used.
 There is also a new command line argumented added specifically for Trafficserver:

 --ats-bin < path to bin directory >